MiKatt/openSTARS/cran-comments.md

 There were no ERRORs or WARNINGs.

 There was one NOTE:
-* checking examples ...
-NOTE
+* checking installed package size ...
-Examples with CPU or elapsed time > 5s
+     installed size is  9.3Mb
+     sub-directories of 1Mb or more:
+       extdata   9.0Mb

+The external data consists of GIS data file (shapes and raster) to enable helpful examples.

-Some examples take quite a while to run (> 5s) because they all contain the full workflow of loading and processing GIS files to be stand-alone examples.
+Some examples (within donttest) take quite a while to run (> 5s) because they all contain the full workflow of loading and processing GIS files to be stand-alone examples.

 ## Downstream dependencies